Coffee Table Live Edge Thick Slab

 What is a board foot?
 Hardwood lumber is typically sold by the board foot, a unit of volume equivalent to a board that is one inch thick, one foot wide and one foot long, or 144 cubic inches.
 Lumber thickness is expressed in quarters of an inch, beginning with 1 inch, so that 1 inch lumber is designated as 4/4, 1-1/2 inch lumber is 6/4, 2 inch lumber is 8/4, and so on.
 These units refer to nominal or roughsawn dimensions, not surfaced dimensions.

 Do you have wide wooden boards with bark for sale?
 We have live natural edge slabs and wide boards for sale at our location.

 Do you sell small short boards with live edge?
 We sell short small boards and end cuts from the sawmill that are perfect for small arts and crafts.
-We normaly have Black Walnut, Black Cherry, Ash, Sugar Maple, Pine, and Butternut in stock.
+We normaly have Black Walnut, Black Cherry, Ash, Sugar Maple, Pine, Red Elm, and Mulberry in stock.

 Do you have a way to dry the fresh cut boards

 Yes we have a process to dry the lumber that we cut.
 It starts off by air drying in our drying shed, then the wood goes into the kiln.